dat3Cph/material/flow1/jpa/week2/RecyclingExercise.md

 ```

 ### 9. Create a main method in the root of the project and test all the methods in the DAO classes.

+### 10. Test the methods in the DAO classes using JUnit.